Exhibition Archive

 In a world that can feel overwhelming at times there is a place that exists within us all that can offer respite, renewal, and hope.
 Creativity is a portal to the realm of the imagination, through it we can find solace, inspiration or be transported to faraway places.

 By engaging in a creative act, in whatever form that may take, we can access an inner world which allows us to connect with ourselves deeply and honestly, explore our potential, discover new and different ways to express ourselves and bring our dreams and ideas to life.
-Through creativity, as a viewer or maker, we can be transported to incredible places - places we have been, places we would like to go or places we can only imagine.
-Creativity can be a sanctuary, every brushstroke, note, word or movement can be a meditation and a celebration of our own creative potential.

 Featuring paintings, drawings and sculptures, Creative Sanctuary showcases eight artists from the Cunningham Dax Collection who have found solace and inspiration in their own creative sanctuaries.
 Their works invites us to step into their world and experience the power of creativity to transform, transport and heal.